danielsineus/academic/content/publication/lowes/index.en.md

 products can also be customized and thus can be ordered from local brands without relying on Lowes’ or others, Since the product offered by other retailers and its rival brands are not much differentiated and mostly standardized, the threat of substitutes is high.

-2.2.3 - Bargaining Power of Suppliers
+## 2.2.3 - Bargaining Power of Suppliers

 IBIS world report (2022) that Bargaining power of suppliers is low.
 There are numerous suppliers and only two major players who acquire most of the market.
-Switching cost of suppliers is also 6 low and thus Lowe’s and Home Depot easily switch to other alternative vendors globally.
+Switching cost of suppliers is also low and thus Lowe’s and Home Depot easily switch to other alternative vendors globally.
 Most of Lowes’s suppliers are use based and some of them are based in South Korea, Canada, China, etc.

-2.2.4 - Rivalry or Competition
+## 2.2.4 - Rivalry or Competition

 The industry experiences high levels of price competition while the industry is highly sensitive to price.
 From the report of IBS world, Jonathan (2022) mentions that this industry is expected to remain highly concentrated and competitive.
 This competition may decrease the industry growth with the number of companies that are expected to decrease at 0.4% to 3,540 companies over the five years to 2027.

-2.3 - P/E ratios of Competing Companies
+## 2.3 - P/E ratios of Competing Companies

 The P/E ratio collected from yahoo finance for the competing companies show the stocks grow more in terms of price appreciation if they invest in Flooring & Décor and Tractor than Home Depot and Lowes.
-It also means that there is much more company growth for LL flooring and Flooring & Décor than the other companies in the table (Exhibit 1).
+It also means that there is much more company growth for LL flooring and Flooring & Décor than the other companies in the table below.

 ## 2.4 Sales of the industry